Participants in the 2010 Belgrade Pride march.

 (Pic: UK Gay News)

-In 2001 Belgrade pride ended in violence and, as a result, the LGBTI community in Serbia only attempted to organise another pride event in 2009.
-That year’s event was cancelled as the authorities could not commit to protecting the participants.
+In 2001, Belgrade Pride ended in violence and the LGBTI community in Serbia only attempted to organise another pride event in 2009.
+That year’s event was cancelled as the authorities could also not commit to protecting the participants.

 In 2010, a Pride event took place with heavy police protection.
 However, around 6000 members of right wing organisations clashed with the police, injured about 150 policemen and caused several thousands of Euros in damage.

 Critics insist that the government should not ban events due to security concerns but should rather ensure that there is sufficient protection to allow citizens to be able to express themselves freely.

 Last year, Amnesty International accused the Serbian authorities of having “bowed to pressure from right-wing groups who have failed to understand or respect the rights to freedom of expression” after the event was banned.